emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Applying to the Milky Way

 In this work, we utilize the latest kinematic data of the MW tracers from \gaia DR3 (\citeyear{GaiaCollaboration2022}) and complementary spectroscopic observations, including faint satellite dwarf galaxies (DGs, exclusive of the Magellanic Clouds, LMC and SMC) from \citet[with ``fixed'' background model]{Pace2022} \footnote{\url{https://zenodo.org/record/7158669}}, and globular clusters (GCs) from \citet{Vasiliev2021a} \footnote{\url{https://people.smp.uq.edu.au/HolgerBaumgardt/globular}}.
 The properties used in our analysis include the $V$-band magnitude, sky coordinates ($\alpha, \delta$), distances to the sun ($d_\odot$), line-of-sight velocities ($v_\mathrm{los}$), and proper motions ($\mu_\alpha^\ast,\mu_\delta$).
 Following \citet{Li2020a}, the kinematics are transformed from Heliocentric frame into Galactocentric frame \citep{Bland-Hawthorn2016a}.
 We convert the apparent $V$-magnitude $m_V$ to absolute magnitude via $M_V = m_V - 5 \log (d_\odot/\kpc) - 10$.

-Out of the 54 DGs and 165 GCs in the parent sample, we have 53 and 24 objects in the radial range $r\in[20,300]\kpc$.
+Out of the 54 DGs (excluding the LMC and SMC) and 165 GCs in the parent sample, we have 53 DGs and 24 GCs within the radial range $r\in[20,300]\kpc$.
 We exclude tracers without line-of-sight velocity measurements or with large mean proper motion uncertainties $\widebar\epsilon_{\mu}=(\epsilon_{\mu_\alpha^\ast}+\epsilon_{\mu_\delta})/2>0.2\mathrm{mas/yr}$, which results in 43 DGs and 22 GCs.
-We further exclude the six DGs likely associated with LMC: Car II, Car III, Hor I, Hyi I, Phx II, and Ret II \citep{Pardy2019,Pace2022} to avoid potential bias.
+We further exclude seven DGs likely associated with the LMC: Car II, Car III, Hor I, Hor II, Hyi I, Phx II, and Ret II \citep{Pardy2019,Pace2022,Battaglia2022,CorreaMagnus2022} to avoid potential bias.
 We also exclude tracers fainter than $M_V=-2$ whose completeness is relatively less understood, leaving 31 DGs and 22 GCs in the final sample. \footnote{ Such faint satellites represent a largely unobserved parent sample, thus assigned high incompleteness correction weights in \empdf.
 Any uncertainty in completeness correction will be amplified.
 Moreover, extremely unequal weights reduce the effective tracer number, also leading to inferior inference.
 The latter effect can possibly be mitigated by using weight-dependent smoothing kernel when constructing empirical DF in the future.} The parent dataset and the subsample used in our analysis are shown in \reffig{fig:mw_tracers}.